 - provide domain name redirection for illegal network information services.

-Punishments include making corrections within a limited timeframe or a fine from RMB 10,000 to 30,000 (USD 1,500 to 4,600), based on the gravity of the situation.
+Punishments include to make correction within a limited timeframe or a fine from RMB 10,000 to 30,000 (USD 1,500 to 4,600), based on the gravity of the situation.
 Accordingly in trademark infringement cases or defamation disputes, the DNS service provider will be liable for tampering with DNS without authorization.

 Potential increases in number of registrations